TL;DR—IoT Monetization Strategy at a Glance

 IoT is a relatively new concept that still has several internal issues that need to be taken into account and understood before you turn to an IoT software development service provider.
 Here are a few of them:

-• Lack of integrity.
-The Internet of Things is a highly composite system where each business adds up to its complexity by building separate platforms, generating its own data, and having almost no access to the information collected by other companies.
+- Lack of integrity.
+The Internet of Things is a highly composite system in which each business contributes to its complexity by developing separate platforms, generating its own data, and having little access to the information collected by other companies.
 IoT communication protocols are programmed to share the data from device sensors within their native ecosystem, preventing other IoT players from seeing a full-scale picture and making them rely on a portion of individually extracted data.

 Wrapping Up